codetyio/codety-developer-hub/docs/quickstart/00-index.md

 :::tip tips

-* It is recommended to integrate Codety Scanner with your pull/merge request events for getting quick and relevant code review feedback and ensuring code quality is maintained.
+* It is recommended to integrate Codety Scanner with your pull request events for getting quick and relevant code review feedback and ensuring code quality is maintained.
+*
 :::

 Based on the above diagram, your CI/CD pipeline will be: